khushi03112000/terraform-zero-to-hero/Day-5/provisioners.md

 3. **local-exec Provisioner:**

    The `local-exec` provisioner is used to run scripts or commands locally on the machine where Terraform is executed.
 It is useful for tasks that don't require remote execution, such as initializing a local database or configuring local resources.
+- Executes a command **on the machine running Terraform** (not on the remote server).
+- Useful for **sending API calls, running scripts, or triggering external processes** after resource creation.
+- Runs **before Terraform considers the resource fully created**.
    Example:

    ```hcl